 - Complete an undergraduate thesis, which involves research work.
-This usually requires a professor to officially take you on as his/her student.
-Each school (and each department within a school) will have its own procedures and policies for undergraduate theses, so educate yourself early on (i.e. freshman year) if you’re interested in this track.
+This usually requires a professor to officially take you on as their student.
+Each school (and each department within a school) will have its own procedures and policies for undergraduate theses, so educate yourself early on (i.e., during freshman year) if you're interested in this track.

 Continue With Community Service